-- 250g taglietelle (or another pasta shape of your choosing)
+- 250 g taglietelle (or any other pasta shape of your choosing)

 - 1 tablespoon olive oil

-- 70g blue cheese, such as Stilton, Gorgonzola or Roquefort (increase the quantity to 150g if you love blue cheese!), crumbled
+- 70 g blue cheese such as Stilton, Gorgonzola or Roquefort (increase the quantity to 140g / 5oz if you really love blue cheese!), crumbled (see note 1)

 - Black pepper to taste